hackware1993/Flutter_ConstraintLayout/README.md

 Build flexible layouts with constraints, Similar to Android ConstraintLayout.

-No matter how complex the layout is and how deep the dependencies are, each child element of ConstraintLayout will only be measured once This results in extremely high layout performance.
+No matter how complex the layout is and how deep the dependencies are, each child element of ConstraintLayout will only be measured once, This results in extremely high layout performance.

 # Feature